mmazzarolo/react-native-modal-datetime-picker/README.md

 [[UIDatePicker appearance] setLocale:[[NSLocale alloc]initWithLocaleIdentifier:currentLanguage]];
 ```

+### I can't see the picker on iOS / the picker is white on iOS

+You're app is probably running in dark mode, which is [not supported by React-Native for the pickers yet](https://github.com/facebook/react-native/issues/26299).
+For a workaround, see the "Is the iOS dark mode supported?" section below 👇

 ### Is the iOS dark mode supported?

 iOS 13 dark mode is not supported out-of-the-box yet and requires a bit of manual setup: